adelowo/gbowo/README.md

 }

 ```

+> `createFromResponse` is a wrapper that allows client code inspect the response for why there was a failure (say an invalid HTTP status code)..
+You should call `getResponse` on the exception in other to inspect it.
+This is also true for official plugins provided by Gbowo.

 The `getPluginAccessor` is of tremendous interest here since it determines what plugin the method call should be deferred to.
 This is done by the magic method `__call` in the [`Pluggable`](src/Gbowo/Traits/Pluggable.php) trait.